Scientific evidence supports that caffeine can benefit depression, but it’s not right for everyone and all situations.

 Caffeine is the most widely consumed mood-altering substance.

 It’s found in the world’s most popular beverages including tea, coffee, energy drinks, and many sodas.

-Caffeine is not only universally available, its consumption is actively encouraged among most people.
+Caffeine is not only universally available, society actively encourages its consumption.

 In most American cities and towns, it would be hard to find an intersection that does not have at least one coffee shop.

 Caffeine is so ubiquitous that it’s easy to forget that it’s a psychoactive drug.

-By definition, this means that caffeine changes brain function, mood, and behavior.
+By definition, this means that caffeine alters brain function, mood, and behavior.

 What does this mean for people who drink caffeine and live with depression?